chongshen/timepicker/README.md

 In the system pre-defined data types of Dynamics CRM, two formats are available for "Date and Time": Date Only, Date and Time.
 Where is time-only?
 This can be a really common scenario.
 For example, client may want to create reoccurring appointments that happens everyday.

-One simple, no-code solution is to create an option.
+One simple, no-code solution is to create an option set.
 But what if the client wants the time to be specific to minutes?
 You'll have to create 24*60=1440 labels for the option set.
 Scrolling through all 1440 labels will be a terrible UX.
 Not a good idea.

 Just like the system pre-defined date and time field, the user will first pick a time, and then edit the time value input if the minute is not exactly at HH:00 or HH:30.